 7. Labor Tribunal / Civil Litigation

-For damages claims, the Labor Tribunal (労働審判) is the structured court process for individual labor disputes (typically resolved in 3 hearings over 3–6 months).
+For damages claims, the Labor Tribunal is the structured court process for individual labor disputes (typically resolved in 3 hearings over 3–6 months).
 Civil litigation is available as a last resort.
-Both require legal representation; 法テラス (0570-078374) can connect financially-eligible workers with affordable legal help.
+Legal representation is not strictly required for the Labor Tribunal, but is strongly recommended in both procedures; Houterasu can connect financially-eligible workers with affordable legal help.
+For foreign workers, use the multilingual line 0570-078377 (available in about 10 languages on a limited schedule); 0570-078374 is the Japanese-language line.

 Visa Protection During Disputes